jcchurch/PythonTutorial/AsciiArt/Instructions.md

 ## ASCII Art

-ASCII (pronounced "askey") art is popular on message boards because of the ease of which it can be copy and pasted.
+ASCII (pronounced "askey") art is art made with characters that you type on a keyboard.
+It is popular on message boards because of the ease of which it can be copy and pasted.

              _
             /\\